The Top 10 Differences Between American and British English

 American English: “I’m so excited to see you,” she said.

-British English: My favorite book is Pride and Prejudice by Jane Austen.
+British English: My favorite book is ‘Pride and Prejudice’ by Jane Austen.

-American English: My favorite book is “Pride and Prejudice” by Jane Austen.
+American English: My favorite book is Pride and Prejudice by Jane Austen.

-8. Prepositions: ➑️
+8. Prepositions ➑️

 Preposition use is another area where differences between British and American English can be observed.
 One of the most notable differences is the use of articles (a, an, the) before certain nouns.
 In British English, articles are sometimes omitted before certain nouns, whereas in American English they are typically used.
-For instance, in British English, one might say “I’m going to hospital” to mean “I’m going to the hospital.”
-Similarly, “I’m going to university” would mean “I’m going to the university.”
+For instance, in British English, one might say ‘I’m going to hospital’ to mean “I’m going to the hospital.”
+Similarly, ‘I’m going to university’ would mean “I’m going to the university.”
 In American English, the article “the” would always be used in these contexts, and the phrases would be “I’m going to the hospital” and “I’m going to the university.”

-9. Idiomatic expressions: πŸ—£οΈ
+9. Idiomatic Expressions πŸ—£οΈ

 There are many idiomatic expressions that differ between the two varieties of English.
 For example, in British English, one might say “Bob’s your uncle” to mean “there you have it,” while in American English, one might say “piece of cake” to mean “easy.”
-(SEE: Comparison of British and American Idioms With Equivalent Meaning)
+(DOWNLOAD: Comparison of British and American Idioms With Equivalent Meaning)

-10. Slang: πŸ€™
+10. Slang πŸ€™

 Finally, there are many differences in slang and informal language between British and American English, with different words and expressions used to mean the same thing.
 For example, in British English, one might say “chuffed” to mean “pleased,” while in American English, one might say “stoked” to mean the same thing.
+In British english, one may use the term “bloke” to refer to what is known in American English as “guy.”
+These are just a few examples.
+There are many more.
+Out of the other areas of English that these two versions differ, slang can be the most challenging for native speakers of either.